Is there a separate application process for the associate degree in nursing program?

 Yes.
 General Microbiology will be accepted as part of the transfer credit for the Nursing Program.

 I failed Art History.
-Does that mean that I only get 10 of the 20 “Bonus Points” from Bonus #1 on the point sheet?
+Does that mean that I only get 10 of the 20 Points under "All general education courses passed on the first attempt" on the point sheet?

 No. The only courses considered for the “Bonus Points” are the required general education courses for the program.
 If you failed courses other than those listed on the sheet, they do not count against your bonus points.